Casimir Energy Stabilization of Standard Model Landscape in Dark Dimension: Connecting 5D to real world

-where $\Gamma_{\mu}=\gamma_{\mu}$ and $\Gamma_{5}=-i\gamma_{5}$ are usual 4D Dirac matrices.
-So the 5D fermions are necessary 4-component Dirac spinors.
-The problem is that we've used the parity operator $i\gamma_5$ to fill out the 5D Clifford algebra so there are no other parity operators left analogous to $\gamma_5$ (parity operator is unique in even dimensional gamma matrices).
-So we can't find a 5D helicity projection operator similar to what we did in 4D ($P_{R/L}=\frac{1}{2}(1\pm \gamma_{5})$).
+where $\Gamma_{\mu}=\gamma_{\mu}$ and $\Gamma_{5}=-i\gamma_{5}$ are usual $4D$ Dirac matrices.
+So the $5D$ fermions are necessary 4-component Dirac spinors.
+The problem is that we've used the parity operator $i\gamma_5$ to fill out the $5D$ Clifford algebra so there are no other parity operators left analogous to $\gamma_5$ (parity operator is unique in even dimensional gamma matrices).
+So we can't find a $5D$ helicity projection operator similar to what we did in $4D$ ($P_{R/L}=\frac{1}{2}(1\pm \gamma_{5})$).
 Therefore, one can never construct a chiral theory using only 4-component Dirac spinors without helicity projection operators.
-This is the chirality problem in 5D.
+This is the chirality problem in $5D$.

-One way out is to compactify our theory on an orbifold instead of a circle, where we impose an extra $Z_2$ symmetry on the compactified dimension.
+One way out is to compactify our theory on an orbifold instead of a circle, where we impose an extra $\mathbb{Z}_2$ symmetry on the compactified dimension.
 To see how orbifold helps, let's write down the kinetic term for fermions:

 where we've ignored an overall factor of $i$.
-Since $\partial_5$ is odd under $Z_2$, we need one of $\psi_R$ and $\psi_L$ to be odd and another one to be even under $Z_2$, so that the lagrangian is $Z_2$ invariant.
+Since $\partial_5$ is odd under $\mathbb{Z}_2$, we need one of $\psi_R$ and $\psi_L$ to be odd and another one to be even under $\mathbb{Z}_2$, so that the lagrangian is $\mathbb{Z}_2$ invariant.
 Therefore, let's decompose $\psi_R$ and $\psi_L$ as:

 Then in the low energy limit, we can obtain a non-vanishing zero mode for $\psi_L$, while $\psi_R=0$ at $n=0$.